apigee/ansible-opdk-accelerator/setup/README.md

 # Usage Instructions

-## Sample Usage to Setup an Ansible Control Server
+## Setup an Ansible Control Server

-The `setup.yml` will configure a control server
+The `setup.yml` will configure the localhost as an Ansible control server.

     # Download the required roles to setup the Ansible controller
     ansible-galaxy install -r requirements.yml -f

     # Setup the Ansible controller
-    ansible-playbook setup.yml
+    ansible-playbook setup.yml -e remote_user=<remote user login>

 ## Sample Usage to Setup an Ansible Control Server on localhost